 He has been with Philips Semiconductors, where he worked on a BiCMOS chipset for GSM and cellular units from 1993 to 1994.
 In 1995, he was with Sun Microsystems working on the UltraSPARC microprocessor’s cache RAM design methodology.
 During the summer of 1997, he was with Lucent Technologies (Bell Labs), Murray Hill, NJ, where he investigated low-phase-noise integrated oscillators.
 In 1998, he joined the Faculty of the California Institute of Technology, Pasadena, where he is Thomas G. Myers Professor of Electrical Engineering, Department Head (Executive Office) of Electrical Engineering, and Director of Microelectronics Laboratory.
 His research interests are high-speed and high-frequency electronics and photonics integrated circuits for applications in sensors, biomedical devices, photonics, and communication systems.

-Prof. Hajimiri was selected to the TR35 top innovator’s list (formerly TR100) in 2004.
-He is a Fellow of IEEE and has served as a Distinguished Lecturer of the IEEE Solid-State and Microwave Societies.
+He is a Fellow of National Academy of Inventors (NAI).
+Prof. Hajimiri was selected to the TR35 top innovator’s list.
+He is also a Fellow of IEEE and has served as a Distinguished Lecturer of the IEEE Solid-State and Microwave Societies.
 He is the recipient of Caltech’s Graduate Students Council Teaching and Mentoring award as well as the Associated Students of Caltech Undergraduate Excellence in Teaching Award.
 He was the Gold medal winner of the National Physics Competition and the Bronze Medal winner of the 21st International Physics Olympiad, Groningen, Netherlands.
 He was a co-recipient of the IEEE Journal of Solid-State Circuits Best Paper Award of 2004, the International Solid-State Circuits Conference (ISSCC) Jack Kilby Outstanding Paper Award, a co-recipient of RFIC best paper award, a two-time co-recipient of CICC best paper award, and a three-time winner of the IBM faculty partnership award as well as National Science Foundation CAREER award and Okawa Foundation award.
 In 2002, he co-founded Axiom Microdevices Inc., whose fully-integrated CMOS PA has shipped more than 250,000,000 units, and was acquired by Skyworks Inc. in 2009.